 - a.
-Lie within RV-RW-BEAM. - b.
+Lie within RV-RW-BEAM.

+- b.
 In any Y plane:

-- a.
-Contain no more than two sections. - The section may not contain any concave radius of curvature smaller than 50mm - c.
-The Rear Wing Beam must be arranged such that when viewed from above no part of RS-RW-BEAM may be visible.
+- i.
+Contain no more than two sections.

+- ii.
+The section may not contain any concave radius of curvature smaller than 50mm

-- d.
-Outboard of Y=175, the normal to any point of the profile surface must not subtend an angle greater than 15° to a Y plane. - e.
+- c.
+The Rear Wing Beam must be arranged such that when viewed from above no more than 40,000 mm2 of RS-RW-BEAM may be visible. - d.
+Outboard of Y=175, the normal to any point of the profile surface must not subtend an angle greater than 15° to a Y plane.
+Inboard of Y=175mm, the normal of any points to the profile surface must not subtend an angle greater than 60° to a Y plane. - e.
 Once the profiles have been fully defined, a Gurney of up to 20mm may be fitted to the trailing edge of the rearward most profile.